 This rice dish is typical of the region in and around Afghanistan.
-It is served on its own or a dish of yogurt on the side.
-Moist and subtle the flavour of this dish is from the bone broth made from your lamb shanks.
-The richer and deeper the flavour of the broth the bolder the rice.
-Left over rice can be eaten with a fried fish or kebabs.
+It is served on its own or with a dish of yoghurt on the side.
+The flavour of this dish comes from the bone broth made from your lamb shanks, which is subtle.
+The richer and deeper the flavour of the broth, the bolder the rice.
+Left over rice can be eaten with fried fish or kebabs.

 I have often eaten this in London, where one gets the most authentic restaurants from every region of the world.
-This is a recreation—my version of what we have been enjoying for the past decade.
+This is a recreation—my version of what we have been enjoying for the past decade in restaurants.

 1 stick of cinnamon

-In a pan heat a knob of butter and oil.
+In a pan, heat a knob of butter and oil.
 Brown the lamb shanks all over until completely caramelised.
-Add the onions and allow it to saute for a couple of minutes.
+Add the onions and allow them to sauté for a couple of minutes.
 Add the spices and then the water.
 Bring it to a boil and cover.
-Lower the heat to a simmer and continue to cook this for 3 hours.
-Or until the meat is tender.
+Lower the heat to a simmer and continue to cook this for 3 hours, or until the meat is tender.

-In the larger pot (now empty) saute` the tomato paste, cumin, garam masala salt and the cooked lamb.
+In the larger pot (now empty), sauté the tomato paste, cumin, garam masalo salt and the cooked lamb.
 Use a little of the 4 cups of broth to bring it all together.

-Place the raw washed riced in the pot.
-Pour the broth over and on high heat bring it to a boil.
+Place the raw washed rice in the pot.
+On high heat, pour the broth over and bring it to a boil.
 Let it cook until the broth has almost evaporated, allowing you to see the rice surface to the top.
 This will take 10 minutes.
-Pour the syrup with all the other vegetable and fruit in it.
-Cover this with a damp parchment - place it all the way down to touch the rice.
-Cover with a tight lid to avoid the steam from escaping.
+Pour the syrup with all the other vegetables and fruit in it.
+Cover this with a damp piece of parchment and place it all the way down to touch the rice.
+Cover the pot with a tight lid to prevent the steam from escaping.

 Reduce the heat to a simmer and allow it to cook for another 30 minutes.